DatabyClara/Market_Analysis/README.md

 # Market_Analysis
 The *market_analysis_project.ipynb* notebook provided above contains the complete code for data cleaning and wrangling, creating visualizations, and conducting further analyses.

+### What Was Done?
+A market analysis was conducted using open data on restaurants in Los Angeles.
+The analysis included data preprocessing, exploratory analysis, and visualization to identify trends, evaluate competition, and extract insights relevant to business decision-making.

 ### Objective
-To support potential investors in assessing the feasibility of a high-cost, innovative café concept featuring robotic waiters by understanding local market dynamics and long-term viability beyond the initial novelty.
+Support potential investors in assessing the feasibility of a high-cost, innovative café concept featuring robotic waiters by understanding local market dynamics and long-term viability beyond the initial novelty.

 ### Tools & Languages Used:
 - Languages: Python
 - Libraries: Pandas, NumPy, Datetime, Matplotlib, Seaborn, scipy.stats, plotly.graph_objects, plotly.express
 - Workspace: Visual Studio Code

-### What Was Done?
-A market analysis was conducted using open data on restaurants in Los Angeles.
-The analysis included data preprocessing, exploratory analysis, and visualization to identify trends, evaluate competition, and extract insights relevant to business decision-making.

 ### Results
 - Restaurant Dominance: Over 75% of establishments are classified as restaurants; fast-foods account for 11%, and cafes 4.5%.